Arcserve ShadowXafe With Wasabi

 Assigning policies to the VMs

-33. To assign the policies to the VMs, navigate to the Protection tab on the left hand side of the portal.
+30. To assign policies to the VMs, navigate to the Protection tab in the left-side menu.

 Picture22.png